 Our Compensation Committee is composed of Mr. Mott and Drs.
 Hack and Hege, with Mr. Mott serving as Chair of the committee.
-The Board of Directors has determined that each member of the Compensation Committee is "independent" as defined under the applicable listing standards of NASDAQ and meets the independence criteria set forth in Rule 10C-1.
+The Board of Directors has determined that each member of the Compensation Committee is "independent" as defined under the applicable listing standards of Nasdaq and meets the independence criteria set forth in Rule 10C-1.
 The Compensation Committee's responsibilities include:

-- reviewing and establishing the Company's overall management compensation benefits philosophy and policies; - reviewing and approving corporate goals and objectives relevant to the compensation of the Company's Chief Executive Officer, or the CEO, evaluating the performance of the CEO in light of those goals and objectives, and recommending to the Board of Directors for approval the compensation level for the CEO; - reviewing and approving corporate goals and objectives relevant to the compensation of the officers of the Company who report directly to the CEO and all officers (other than the CEO) who are "insiders" subject to Section 16 of the Exchange Act, or the Senior Officers, evaluating the performance of the Senior Officers in light of those goals and objectives, and approving, or recommending to the Board of Directors for approval, the compensation levels for the Senior Officers:
+- reviewing and establishing the Company's overall management compensation benefits philosophy and policies; - reviewing and approving corporate goals and objectives relevant to the compensation of the Company's Chief Executive Officer, or the CEO, evaluating the performance of the CEO in light of those goals and objectives, and either as a committee or together with the other independent directors (as directed by the Board), recommending to the Board for approval the compensation level for the CEO based on such evaluation, with the deliberations and voting on the CEO's compensation to be conducted without the CEO present; - reviewing and approving corporate goals and objectives relevant to the compensation of the officers of the Company who report directly to the CEO and all officers (other than the CEO) who are "insiders" subject to Section 16 of the Exchange Act, or the Senior Officers, evaluating the performance of the Senior Officers in light of those goals and objectives, and, either as a committee or together with the other independent directors (as directed by the Board), determining and approving, or recommending to the Board for approval, the compensation levels for the Senior Officers; - making recommendations to the Board about the compensation of the members of the Board; - reviewing and administering the Company's equity-based compensation plans, management incentive compensation plans and deferred compensation plans and making recommendations to the Board about amendments to such plans and the adoption of any new compensation plans;

-- making recommendations to the Board of Directors about the compensation of the non-employee directors; - reviewing and administering the Company's equity-based compensation and management incentive and deferred compensation plans and making recommendations to the Board of Directors about amendments to such plans and the adoption of any new compensation plans; - recommending to the Board of Directors any ownership guidelines for the CEO, the Senior Officers, other executives and non-employee directors; - producing, if required, a compensation committee report on executive compensation for inclusion in the Company's Annual Report on Form 10-K and its annual proxy statement; - · reviewing and approving all employment contracts and other compensatory, severance, and change-in-control arrangements for the CEO and the Senior Officers; - establishing and reviewing policies and procedures with respect to perquisites; - reviewing the Company's incentive compensation arrangements to determine whether they encourage excessive risk-taking; reviewing the relationship between risk management policies and practices and compensation, and evaluating compensation policies and practices that could mitigate any such risk; - overseeing the maintenance and presentation to the Board of Directors of management's plans for succession to senior management positions in the Company; - reviewing and assessing the adequacy of the Committee's Charter; and - participating in an evaluation of the performance of the Committee against the requirements of the Committee's Charter.
+- recommending to the Board any ownership guidelines for the CEO, the Senior Officers, other executives and non-employee directors, and periodically assessing these guidelines and recommending revisions as appropriate; - producing, if required, a compensation committee report on executive compensation for inclusion in the Company's Annual Report on Form 10-K and its annual proxy statement; - · reviewing and approving all employment contracts and other compensatory, severance, and change-in-control arrangements for the CEO and the Senior Officers; - establishing and reviewing policies and procedures with respect to perquisites; - reviewing the Company's incentive compensation arrangements to determine whether they encourage excessive risk-taking; reviewing and discussing the relationship between risk management policies and practices and compensation, and evaluating compensation policies and practices that could mitigate any such risk; and - overseeing the maintenance and presentation to the Board of management's plans for succession to senior management positions in the Company based on guidelines developed and recommended by the Compensation Committee to the Board.

-During the year ended December 31, 2017, the Compensation Committee met four times.
+During the year ended December 31, 2018, the Compensation Committee met three times.

-Compensation Consultants
+Compensation Consultant

-As a part of determining compensation for our named executive officers, the Compensation Committee engaged Pearl Meyer & Partners, LLC, or Pearl Meyer, as its independent compensation consultant during the portion of 2017 that followed our initial public offering.
+As a part of determining compensation for our named executive officers, the Compensation Committee engaged Pearl Meyer & Partners, LLC, or Pearl Meyer, as its independent compensation consultant during 2018.
 Pearl Meyer provided analysis and recommendations to the Compensation Committee regarding:

-- trends and emerging topics with respect to executive compensation; - peer group selection for executive compensation comparisons; - · compensation practices of our peer group; - compensation programs for executives, directors, and our employees generally; and - stock utilization and related metrics.
+- trends and emerging topics with respect to executive compensation; - peer group selection for executive compensation comparisons; - compensation practices of our peer group; - compensation programs for executives, directors, and our employees generally; and - stock utilization and related metrics.

-During 2017, prior to our initial public offering, the Compensation Committee also engaged Arnosti Consulting, Inc., or Arnosti, as its independent compensation consultant.
-Arnosti provided analysis and recommendations to the Compensation Committee regarding the Company's cash and equity compensation programs.
-When requested, Pearl Meyer consultants attend and Arnosti consultants attended meetings of the Compensation Committee, including executive sessions in which executive compensation-related matters were discussed.
-Pearl Meyer reports and Arnosti reported to the Compensation Committee and not to management, although Pearl Meyer meets and Arnosti met with management for purposes of gathering information for its analyses and recommendations.
+When requested, Pearl Meyer consultants attended meetings of the Compensation Committee, including executive sessions.
+Pearl Meyer reports to the Compensation Committee and not to management, although Pearl Meyer meets with management for purposes of gathering information for its analyses and recommendations.